Best Mattress for a Platform Bed (2021): Reviews and Buyer’s Guide

 Bio-Core® is the base layer.
 This durable foam evenly distributes weight across the surface and supports your body without developing soft spots.
 You can sleep better when your body is consistently supported.

 Amerisleep gives you 100 nights to try out the AS3.
-If you don’t like the mattress, Amerisleep will pick up and donate the bed before issuing a full refund.
+If you don’t like the mattress after breaking it in, Amerisleep will issue a full refund.
 The AS3 is backed by a 20-year warranty—one of the best in the mattress industry.

 Amerisleep AS3 Highlights: